-\$8,000, whether carried out in a single operation or several operations that appear to the FI to be linked; (c) when the FI suspects that the customer or the customer's account is involved in ML/TF 12 ; or (d) when the FI doubts the veracity or adequacy of any information previously obtained for the purpose of identifying the customer or for the purpose of verifying the customer's identity.
-4.1.10 FIs should be vigilant to the possibility that a series of linked occasional transactions could meet or exceed the CDD thresholds of \$8,000 for wire transfers and \$120,000 for other types of transactions.
+4.1.10 operations that appear to the FI to be linked; (c) when the FI suspects that the customer or the customer's account is involved in ML/TF 9 ; or (d) when the FI doubts the veracity or adequacy of any information previously obtained for the purpose of identifying the customer or for the purpose of verifying the customer's identity.
+FIs should be vigilant to the possibility that a series of linked occasional transactions could meet or exceed the CDD thresholds of \$8,000 for wire transfers and \$120,000 for other types of transactions.
 Where FIs become aware that these thresholds are met or exceeded, full CDD procedures must be applied.
 4.1.11 The factors linking occasional transactions are inherent in the characteristics of the transactions - for example, where several payments are made to the same recipient from one or more sources over a short period, where a customer regularly transfers funds to one or more destinations.
 In determining whether the transactions are in fact linked, FIs should consider these factors against the timeframe within which the transactions are conducted.
-4.2 Identi fication a nd verification of the customer's identity s.2(1)(a), \$ch.
-2 4.2.1 The FI must identify the customer and verify the customer's identity by reference to documents, data or information provided by a reliable and independent source 13: (a) a governmental body; (b) the RA or any other RA; (c) an authority in a place outside Hong Kong that performs functions similar to those of the RA or any other RA; or (d) any other reliable and independent source14 that is recognized by the RA.
-4.3 Identi fication a nd verification of a beneficial owner s.1 & s.2(1)(b), \$ch.
+4.2 Identi fication a nd verification of the customer's identity s.2(1)(a), Sch.
+2 4.2.1 The FI must identify the customer and verify the customer's identity by reference to documents, data or information provided by a reliable and independent source 10 : (a) a governmental body; (b) the RA or any other RA; (c) an authority in a place outside Hong Kong that performs functions similar to those of the RA or any other RA; or (d) any other reliable and independent source that is recognized by the RA. nd verification of a beneficial owner s.1 & s.2(1)(b), Sch.
 2 4.3.1 A beneficial owner is normally an individual who ultimately owns or controls the customer or on whose behalf a transaction or activity is being conducted.
-In respect of a customer who is an individual (i.e. a natural person who is not acting in an official capacity on behalf of a legal person or trust), the customer himself is normally the beneficial owner.
-There is no requirement on However, Fls to make proactive searches for beneficial owners in such a case, but they should make appropriate enquiries where there are indications that still ask whether the customer is not acting on his own behalf-of another person.
-4.3.2 Where an individual is identified as a beneficial owner, the FI should endeavour to obtain the same identification information as at
+In respect of a customer who is an individual not acting in an official capacity on behalf of a legal person or trust, the customer himself is normally the beneficial owner.
+There is no requirement on FIs to make proactive searches for beneficial owners in such a case, but they should make appropriate enquiries where there are indications that the customer is not acting on his own behalf.
+4.3.2 Where an individual is identified as a beneficial owner, the FI should endeavour to obtain the same identification information as at paragraph 4.8.1.

 This criterion applies irrespective of the \$120,000 threshold.
 See Appendix A which contains a list of documents recognised by the RAs as independent and reliable sources for identity verification purposes.